Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 >8.
 Array element assignments
 >9.
 Array variable assignments
 ## Introduction
-* An array is an indexed collection of fixed number of homogenous data elements.
+* An *array* is an *indexed collection of fixed number of homogenous data elements*.
-* The main advantage of array is we can represent huge number of values by using single variable.
-So that, readability of the code will be improved.
+* The *main advantage* of array is we *can represent huge number of values by using single variable*.
+So that, *readability of the code will be improved*.
-* But, the main disadvantage of array is fixed in size i.e., once we creates an array, there is no chance of increasing or decreasing the size based on our requirement.
-Hence, to use array concept, compulsory we should know the size in advance, which may not possible always.
+* But, the *main disadvantage* of array is *fixed in size* i.e., *once we creates an array*, there is *no chance of increasing or decreasing the size* based on our requirement.
+Hence, *to use array concept*, compulsory we *should know the size in advance*, which *may not possible always*.
 ## Array Declaration
 ### 1-Dimensional Array Declaration
 ```java